 Courses are customised to our clients’ requirements based on their products and services.

-It is proved that organisations with trained personnel can gain a competitive advantage.
+It is proved that organisations with highly-trained trained personnel can gain a competitive advantage.

 All of our courses are run with a consultancy element; there is strong interaction between the delegates and Expert Lecturers.
-In more than 40 years of running training courses, we have found this consultancy aspect and interaction to be vital for the future success of participants.
+In more than 40 years of running training courses, we have found this consultancy format and interaction is vital for the successful outcome of our courses and professional development of our participants.

 The minimum number of participants required for organising a bespoke course usually varies between 5 and 8 participants – this can change depending on the location and the topic of the course.

-Organisations can request a quote for a bespoke training course by contacting the European Centre of Technology (ECT) by email [email protected] , by calling +44 (0)131 623 1938, or requesting a callback by completing the form here; let us know which course you are interested in, the location where this should be held, the number of potential participants and any additional requirements.
+Organisations can request a quote for a bespoke training course by contacting the European Centre of Technology (ECT) by emailing [email protected] , calling +44 (0)131 623 1938, or requesting a callback by completing the form below.
+Let us know which course you are interested in, the location where this should be held, the number of potential participants and any additional requirements.